 Research: I joined the Blackburn lab in the Spring of 2011.
 As a Research Associate, I am happy to be involved in almost every project in the lab.
-I have been working as a Research Associate for almost 20 years, but the work never becomes old and there is always so much to learn.
+I have been working as a Research Associate for about 20 years, but the work never becomes old and there is always so much to learn.
 My goal is to know as many techniques as possible so that I can better support all research projects in the lab.
 In addition to research, I also keep track of ordering all general lab supplies; my motto is always “Save Money Work Better”.

 Fun Facts: In my spare time I love to read and chat with old friends.
 One of my hobbies is cooking.
 Research is like cooking – they are both difficult but joyful, and the most important ingredient is to always follow the protocol!

 Research: I am currently working as a Senior Research Assistant in Dr. Blackburn’s lab where I’ve built over 15 years of experience in pulmonary research.
 I am responsible for the organization and maintenance of rodent colonies to preserve strain lines by conducting mating, genotyping, gel zymography and hormonal replacement therapy.
 I maintain a full mouse log database and an exchange folder to keep an accurate inventory and provide laboratory personnel and collaborators with overall mouse availability for ongoing and proposed research projects.
 To ensure that research projects are successfully accomplished, I schedule laboratory experiments by implementing breeding strategies and coordinating injections to efficiently and accurately guarantee the appropriate distribution of treated animals for research.
 Additional responsibilities include the production and distribution of Peg-Ada, chemical and radiation safety compliance, as well as liquid and solid waste safety compliance.